AT NEWPORT is a

 "Hurricane Connie" (ingenious, warp-speed rhythm

-changes)—comes from Cannonball
+changes)—comes from Cannonball Enroute, To the Ivy

-Enroute, To the Ivy League with Nat, and
+League with Nat, and Introducing Cannonball

-Introducing Cannonball Adderley, all recorded for
+Adderley, all recorded for Mercury-EmArcy, a label

-Mercury-EmArcy, a label that kept the brothers in
+that kept the brothers in the studio, but backed

-insufficiently.
-Indeed,
+their product insufficiently.
+Indeed, Cannonbal's

-Cannonbal's bandstand optimism and ebullience
+bandstand optimism and ebullience flies in the

-with Miles Davis and John
+Davis and John Coltrane.

 By contrast, Shearing was at a popular peak.
 A